 HMS Research Computing (RC)

-HMS offers O2, which is a high-performance computing cluster (HPCC) serving the diverse research requirements and workflows within the HMS community.
+HMS offers O2, a high-performance computing cluster (HPCC) serving the diverse research requirements and workflows within the HMS community.
 These requirements include big and small projects in next-gen sequencing analysis, molecular dynamics, mathematical modeling, image analysis, proteomics, and other areas.
 You may request an O2 HPCC account at the following URL: https://rc.hms.harvard.edu.

 HMS Data Management and Best Practices

-Effective data management is critical for accurate labeling and access of data during all stages of a research project.
+Effective data management is critical for accurate labeling and data access during all stages of a research project.
 Data management best practices often change throughout the different stages in the data lifecycle.
 More info about effective data management can be found at the following URL: https://datamanagement.hms.harvard.edu/.

 Requesting HMS IT support